MikeHopcroft/PrixFixe/documentation/src/repl.src.md

 ## Extending the Menu Explorer

+THIS SECTION IS STILL A WORK IN PROGRESS

 We've seen that the `Menu Explorer` includes a rudamentary text processor that supports adding and removing products and options.

 We can easily extend the `Menu Explorer` to use a more sophisticated, custom text processor, perhaps based on machine learning and language models.